eddiedunn/prp_compiler/agent_capabilities/knowledge/cc_hooks.md

 ---
-name: "Cc Hooks"
+name: "Claude Code Hooks"
-description: "Hooks"
+description: "Documentation on how to customize and extend Claude Code's behavior by registering shell commands as hooks."
-arguments: []
+arguments: ""
 keywords:
+  - hooks
+  - claude code
+  - customization
+  - shell
-  - placeholder
+  - automation
 ---

 # Hooks